-January 1st - New Year’s Day: Just like most other countries in the world, New Year’s Day is a statutory holiday and most businesses and attractions will be closed with everyone either recuperating from the celebration of night before or simply relaxing and enjoying the day off.
+- January 1st, New Year’s Day - Capodanno: Just like most other countries in the world, New Year’s Day is a statutory holiday and most businesses and attractions In Italy will be closed with everyone either recuperating from the celebration of night before or simply relaxing and enjoying the day off.

-February 14th - Festa degli Innamorati - San Valentino (St. Valentine’s Day): Also known as the “Feast of Lovers”, Valentine’s day is celebrated throughout the country as a day to pay tribute to your loved ones.
+February 14th, St. Valentine’s Day - Festa degli Innamorati or San Valentino: Also known as the “Feast of Lovers”, Valentine’s day is celebrated throughout the country as a day to pay tribute to your loved ones.
 This is not a statutory holiday and most businesses will be open on this day.

-Carnevale: Carnevale is celebrated 40 days before Easter and is the last day before Ash Wednesday and the start of Lent.
-In the Catholic religion, Lent is recognized as a period of self-denial, where something is given-up (for example: meat, smoking, drinking etc.) to allow for better reflection and focus on Jesus and his sufferings.
-Carnivale is the final feasting and partying before the 40 days of lent begins and is similar to the Mardi Gras celebrations in the United States.
-People dress in colourful costumes and masks, and street parties and parades are held in many cities across Italy.
+40 days before Easter, Carnavale - Carnavale is similar to the Mardi Gras celebrations in the United States, people dress in colourful costumes and masks.
+Street parties and parades are held in many cities across Italy.
 This celebration can last for many days leading up to Ash Wednesday and is not a statutory holiday.